trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 These filesystems almost always require a significant amount of compute to run well and are typically deployed on their own hardware.
-Often in an "orchestrators" + "workers" configuration across numerous nodes.
+Often in an orchestrator + worker node configuration across numerous nodes.
 This limits their usefulness for casual and homelab users.
 There could also be issues with network congestion and general performance if using a single network and that network is slower than